| **Announcement: Japanese Guest Houses has a new "sister site" - Japan Roads - for people

 culture.
 In Japan, there are two purposes to taking a

 bath: cleaning your body and relaxing your body.
+The first step is cleaning

 your body and this is done outside of the bath tub.
 Bathers sit on stools and wash their bodies